Free Auto Insurance Comparison

 - If the Uninsured Motorist Identification Database Program alerts the Department of Public Safety regarding your uninsured status

-If you are convicted for driving without insurance following a traffic stop citation, your license will be suspended until you can provide proof of insurance.
-If you are convicted for driving without insurance after an auto accident, a one-year mandatory license suspension will be enacted.
+If you are convicted of driving without insurance following a traffic stop citation, your license will be suspended until you can provide proof of insurance.
+If you are convicted of driving without insurance after an auto accident, a one-year mandatory license suspension will be enacted.